Do You See Faces In The Clouds?

 This search for patterns isn’t limited to sight, either.
 While it’s much more common to see a face or object in a random place, people can hear pareidolia, too.
 If you’ve ever listened to static or the roar of your vacuum cleaner and thought you heard someone speaking, you’ve experienced auditory pareidolia.

-Pareidolia pops up everywhere – in clouds, tree bark, among clustered leaves, on a piece of toast, in a bowl of cereal, or anywhere else.
+Pareidolia pops up everywhere—not just clouds—but in tree bark, among clustered leaves, on a piece of toast, in a cup of coffee, or anywhere else.
 The best places to look include spots with random patterns, like the grain of plywood or the shapes made by a rock formation.

 Pluto on Pluto?